Grudwald/Grudwald/README.md

 # 👋 Welcome to my page!

 ### Briefly about myself:
-My name is Nekolay, I am a programmer from the **Russian Federation**, currently living in the city of **Yekaterenburg**.
+My name is Nikolay, I am a programmer from the **Russian Federation**, currently living in the city of **Yekaterenburg**.
 Back in high school I tried myself in many IT-directions.
 Most of all I liked and still like web development and game development.

 ```JSON
 {